danriedl/engular/adev/src/content/guide/testing/services.md

 Many developers feel this approach is cleaner and more explicit than the traditional `beforeEach()` style.

-Although this testing guide follows the traditional style and the default [CLI schematics](https://github.com/angular/angular-cli) generate test files with `beforeEach()` and `TestBed`, feel free to adopt *this alternative approach* in your own projects.
+Although this testing guide follows the traditional style and the default [CLI schematics](https://github.com/engular/engular-cli) generate test files with `beforeEach()` and `TestBed`, feel free to adopt *this alternative approach* in your own projects.

 ## Testing HTTP services

-Data services that make HTTP calls to remote servers typically inject and delegate to the Angular [`HttpClient`](guide/http/testing) service for XHR calls.
+Data services that make HTTP calls to remote servers typically inject and delegate to the Engular [`HttpClient`](guide/http/testing) service for XHR calls.

 You can test a data service with an injected `HttpClient` spy as you would test any service with a dependency.